Skip to content Skip to cookie consent

 Donate

 What is it like for those experiencing the biggest impacts of the climate crisis?
-This five-part film series features short interviews with Tearfund staff from countries on the frontline of climate change.
+This five-part film series features short interviews with Tearfund staff from countries that are experiencing climate change firsthand.
 Hear their experience of hurricanes, floods and other climate impacts in their local communities, and find out why their Christian faith is a source of hope.

 Honduras